Itaconic acid

 Itaconic acid is an organic compound with the formula CH2=C(CO2H)CH2CO2H.
 With two carboxyl groups, it is classified as a dicarboxylic acid.
 It is a non-toxic white solid that is soluble in water and several organic solvents.
 It plays several roles in biology.

 Reactions

 Upon heating, itaconic acid converts to its anhydride.

-As a dicarboxylic acid, itaconic acid has two pKa's.
+As a dicarboxylic acid, itaconic acid has two pK_{a} values.
 At pH levels above 7, itaconic acid exists as its double negatively charged form, termed itaconate.

-As an α,β-unsaturated carbonyl compound, itaconic acid is a good Michael acceptor.
+As an α,β-unsaturated carbonyl compound, itaconic acid is a good electrophile for Michael reactions.
 Thus, nucleophiles add across the C=C bond.

 CH2=C(CO2H)CH2CO2H + R2P(O)H -> R2P(O)CH2\sCHCH2(CO2H)2 (R = organic group).

-This reaction is the means by which the fire retarding chemical 9,10-Dihydro-9-oxa-10-phosphaphenanthrene-10-oxide can be incorporated into polymers.
+This reaction is the means by which the fire retarding chemical 9,10-dihydro-9-oxa-10-phosphaphenanthrene-10-oxide can be incorporated into polymers.

 Production

 In 1836, Samuel Baup discovered itaconic acid as a by-product in a dry distillation of citric acid.
 In the late 1920s, itaconic acid was isolated from a fungus in the Aspergillus genus of fungi The dry distillation forms itaconic anhydride, which then is hydrolyzed.
 Since the 1960s, however, it has been produced commercially by fermenting glucose, molasses, or another abundant carbon sources by a fungus such as Aspergillus itaconicus, Aspergillus terreus, or Ustilago maydis have also been investigated.
 One generally accepted route by which fungi make itaconate is through the tricarboxylic acid cycle pathway.
 This pathway forms cis-aconitate which is converted to itaconate by cis-aconitate-decarboxylase.
 Animal cells also make itaconate by an enzyme-catalyzed reaction from cis-aconitate, an intermediate metabolite in the tricarboxylic acid cycle, (i.e., TCA cycle).
 The itaconate-producing reaction is stimulated when the TCA cycle is suppressed.